wjallen/api-user-guide/docs/getting-started/request_access_to_a_tenant.rst

 Request Access to a Tenant
 ==========================

 Each tenant has its own criteria for admitting access.
-By default, everyone can get access to the **tacc.prod** tenant by creating a `TACC Account <https://portal.tacc.utexas.edu/account-request>`_.
+By default, anyone can get access to the **tacc.prod** tenant by creating a `TACC Account <https://portal.tacc.utexas.edu/account-request>`_.

-Please visit the following pages to see if you qualify for access to other
+Please visit the following pages to apply for access to other tenants as
-tenants:
+appropriate:

 +--------------------------------------+----------------------------------------+
 |             Name                     |                  URL                   |